Visiting Hours: 9am-9pm Mon/Tues/Thurs/Fri

 Poetry Readers Circle Sponsored by the FOL’s Ruth D. Bogen Memorial Fund:

-The Best Poems of the English Language: from Chaucer to Frost edited by Harold Bloom.
+The Best Poems of the English Language: from Chaucer Through Frost edited by Harold Bloom.

 Join fellow readers for a poetry discussion led by Nassau County Poet Laureate Paula Curci.